TechJunkie is a BOX20 Media Company

 Sometimes when you have too many tabs open in Google Chrome, you tend to close some of them by accident.
 With Chrome’s interface, there is no shortcut or easily accessible button to reopen closed tabs.
 Whether you prefer the proper method or use helpful extensions to make it quicker and more accessible, this guide will help you through the process.

 Here are two ways to reopen an accidentally closed tab in Google Chrome.

 This is the proper way of reoping a closed tab without the use of external tools.
 To reopen the last tab you closed, use this shortcut key:

 Ctrl + Shift + T

-You can also right-click on any open tab and select “Reopen closed tab”.
+You can also right-click on a blank space at the tab bar and select “Reopen closed tab”.

 If you want to open more than one tab, you can do either of the two actions repeatedly to open other tabs you’ve closed.

-Another way to recover closed tabs would be by accessing the Menu icon (three horizontal lines) located at the top-right corner.
+Another way to recover closed tabs would be by accessing the Menu icon (three vertical dots) located at the top-right corner.